ChaoxZ61/Capstone_Group1-Marketing-Analytics-/README.md

 # Code

 A folder that contains all code files used for the project (in .ipynb format).
 For more detail, look at the README.md in the respective folder.

+# Final Output

+The Final Product of the project, which includes:

+A Power BI Report for Visualizations

+A Technical Report

+A Presentation Slide Show